Venkat77805/template-in-Flask-React/README.md

 Clear separation of concerns between backend and frontend

-This project reflects my approach to writing clean, testable code and building full-stack applications with a strong foundation for future scalability
+This project demonstrates my style of writing tidy testable code and constructing full-stack applications with a solid groundwork for future scalability